PurebreadDragon/Lembirdox-RPG/README.md

 Authors: [Raymond Yuan](https://github.com/raymondlyy), [Shawn-Michael Kern](https://github.com/PurebreadDragon), [Jane Ran](https://github.com/jran26), [Zinal Patel](https://github.com/midgetdemon)

 ## Project Description
 We are making a text-based dungeon crawling RPG.
-The player progresses through different areas, fights various types of enemies and becomes stronger in an attempt to reach the end of the game.
+The player will experience a story plot and various events/chance encounters while passing through game 'floors' that are individually themed and populated.
+On each floor the player will be presented with different content relating to the theme of the current floor while pathing towards the end of their journey.
 * Why is it important or interesting to you?
 We are all epic gamers who appreciate gaming--and as epic gamers, we must make an epic game for this project while enjoying the experience of making it.
-This project proposal gives us the most creative freedom in story and design and allows us to utilize and expand on our understanding of C++.
+This project proposal gives us the most creative freedom in story and design and allows us to both utilize and expand on our understanding of C++.
 * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
 C++, nothing else planned at the moment
 * What will be the input/output of your project?
-The player will interact with the game through console/text inputs and the game will output a text description of the result of the player's actions.
-If time permits, we may upgrade it to produce images or simple animations.
+The player will interact with the game through console/text inputs and the game will output a text description of the result of the player's actions along with their options for what to do next.
+If time permits, we may upgrade it to display images or simple animations.
 * What are the two design patterns you will be using?
 For each design pattern you must explain in 4-5 sentences:

 Composite and decorator.
 For the composite pattern: